ViviVoid/park-volunteer-portal/README.md

 ### Organization Communications

-The Organization Communications feature allows staff members to send messages to each other within the system.
+The Organization Communications feature allows staff members to send announcements to volunteers via email and SMS.
+When Salesforce is connected, announcements are automatically created as campaigns in Salesforce Marketing Cloud.

 #### Sending Messages